fatemehSalarzaei/coursemaster/README.md

 # coursemaster

-A comprehensive course management system developed using Django.
-Features include course creation, editing, and deletion, student enrollment management, session scheduling, progress tracking, and notification sending.
-Designed to help educational institutions efficiently manage courses and enhance the student learning experience.
+A Course Management System Using Django

+This project is a comprehensive system for managing educational courses, developed using the Django framework.
+The features of this system include:

+- Creating, editing, and deleting courses
+- Managing student enrollments
+- Scheduling sessions and classes
+- Tracking student progress
+- Sending notifications and messages

+This system helps educational institutions efficiently and systematically manage their courses, providing a better educational experience for students.